LEXUEYE/suricata/doc/userguide/file-extraction/file-extraction.rst

 store-depth value and use it rather than ``file-store.stream-depth``.

 Using the SHA256 for file names allows for automatic de-duplication of extracted files.
-However, the timestamp of a preexisting file will be updated if the same files is extracted again, similar to the `touch` command.
+However, the timestamp of a pre-existing file will be updated if the same files is extracted again, similar to the `touch` command.